Privacy and Security Policy

 - To protect the security of your credit card information, we use SSL software, which encrypts provided and transmitted information.

 - CREDO retains customer name, address, phone number, email address, and product type information for historical purposes.
 CREDO stores individually-identifiable customer billing data for three years unless longer storage is needed for tax, business, accounting, or legal purposes.
-CREDO does not receive or store precise handset location information or IP addresses.
+CREDO is committed to minimizing the data it collects and stores about how you use our telephone service.
+CREDO does not receive, store, or assign precise handset location information, handset IP addresses, or logs of websites visited by your phone in the course of providing telephone service.
 CREDO does not receive or store the content of customer communications sent using our services except customer communications directed to us for customer service purposes.

 - Whenever CREDO handles information that you enter on its sites or on its apps, regardless of where this occurs, we take steps to ensure that your information is treated securely and in accordance with the relevant Terms of Service and this Privacy & Security Policy.
 Unfortunately, no data transmission over the Internet can be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, CREDO cannot ensure or warrant the security of any information you transmit to us or from our online products or services or on our apps, and you do so at your own risk.
 Once we receive your transmission, we make our best effort to ensure its security on our systems.